CGCooke/CGCooke.github.io/_posts/2015-1-25-256-Shades-Of-Grey.md

 {% endhighlight %}

 At this point we can begin to visualise the DEM.
-One highly effective method is hillshading,
+One highly effective method is hillshading, which models the way the surface of the DEM would be illuminated by light projected onto it.
+Shading of the slopes allows the DEM to be more intuitively interpreted than just coloring by height alone.
+Using gdaldem the effect of a light source with an elevation of 45º and an azimuth of 45º  is modelled.

 {% highlight python %}
 os.system('gdaldem hillshade -q -az 45 -alt 45 warped.tif hillshade.tif')